Electric Vehicle Charging

 All electric cars come with a 120-volt cable that can charge the battery from a household socket.
 But most people will want a 240-volt charging station that can charge batteries 4 times faster.

 There are a few facts to consider.
 For instance, modern electric vehicles already have the actually charging system built in.
 So whatever you have installed won’t actually be a charge so much as “Electric Vehicle Supply Equipment” (EVSE).
-Whether you install the electric vehicle home charging station in your garage, carport, or on an exterior wall, EVSE is what you get.

 While whole house rewiring is rarely necessary, you’re likely going to need a dedicated circuit carrying at least 50 amps.
 Most charging stations are listed for 40 amps but run on 30-32 amps.
 However, some really do operate at 40 amps, in which case you’ll need a 50 amp circuit.
 Any device running for prolonged periods, as EVSEs will, should run at no more than 80% of the circuit’s capacity.
 This may cost slightly more, but that will pay for itself in time alone if you’re charging much faster than you would off a conventional outlet.